-- As such, there is no formal education required for this field.
+- There is no formal education required for this field.

-- Of course, that does not mean that you have to remain a high school graduate and expect to learn it all on your own - the statement merely means that formal education is not mandatory.
+- But, that does not mean that you have to remain a high school graduate and expect to learn it all on your own - the statement merely means that formal education is not mandatory.

 - This means that if you have sufficient training as an amateur or assistant photographer, you may qualify for this field too.

-- If however, you want a formal degree, there are many associate's, bachelor's, master's, and special diploma courses available at different design and art schools.
+- If you want a formal degree, there are many associate's, bachelor's, master's and special diploma courses at different design and art schools.

-- Your study stint will consist of varied courses and subjects, namely - basic photography skills, digital imaging, image processing, digital editing, graphic design, light exposure, color coordination, focus, shutter speed, etc.
+- Your study will consist of courses and subjects, namely - basic photography skills, digital imaging, image processing, digital editing, graphic design, light exposure, color coordination, focus, shutter speed, etc.

-- You will be exposed to the technical aspects of the trade as well - you will be taught about the various tools and equipment, like the different types of camera, lenses, filters, sensors, tripod, etc.
+- You'll be exposed to the technical aspects of the trade - you'll be taught about the various tools and equipment, like the different types of camera, lenses, filters, sensors, tripod, etc.

-- You will learn about the scientific part as well - the solutions and tricks you will need to develop the photographs, the angle at which pictures have to be clicked, location, etc.
+- You will learn about the scientific part too - the solutions and tricks to develop the photographs, the angle at which pictures have to be clicked, location, etc.

 - The software aspect will be taught too.
 You will learn about the various photo-editing software and the techniques to use them.

 - You will also be taught about the general poses, the expected poses, the list of ceremonies, etc.